ahmadnaeem2002/DhcpDns/README.md

 7. Test the network connectivity and make sure all components are functioning as expected.

 ## Conclusion
-I'm proud of my work on this project and grateful for the opportunity to use my skills and knowledge to make a real difference in our organization.
+I'm proud of my work on this project and grateful for the opportunity to use my skills and knowledge to make a real difference my carrer.
 I hope this project serves as a useful example of how to set up a secure and efficient network environment using CentOS 7 virtual machines.